 LONG-TERM EPS GROWTH: [FAIL] Companies must increase their EPS by at least 30% over a ten-year period and EPS must not have been negative for any year within the last 5 years.
 Companies with this type of growth tend to be financially secure and have proven themselves over time.
 AMG's EPS were negative in 2013, AMG fails this test.

 EARNINGS YIELD: [FAIL] The Earnings/Price (inverse P/E) %, based on the lesser of the current Earnings Yield or the Yield using average earnings over the last 3 fiscal years, must be "acceptable", which this methodology states is greater than 6,5%.
 Stocks with higher earnings yields are more defensive by nature.
-AMG's E/P of 5% (using the average of last 3 years) fails this test.
+AMG's E/P of 5,9% (using an estimate of increased EPS in 2018 of 2,2 Euros per diluted share) fails this test.